Sunbeam Rapier: Sunbeam Rapier H120

 To produce a faster version of the Fastback Rapier, Rootes developed the H120.
 Based on the Rapier, the H120 had a more powerful version of the 1725 cc engine specially developed by Holbay Engineering.
-It produced 108 hp (gross) at 5,200 rpm and was fitted with a special cylinder head, high lift camshaft, tuned length four-branch exhaust manifold, special distributor and twin Weber 40DCOE carburetters.
+It produced 108 hp (gross) at 5,200 rpm ,163nm at 4000rpm and was fitted with a special cylinder head, high lift camshaft, tuned length four-branch exhaust manifold, special distributor and twin Weber 40DCOE carburetters.
 The H120 had a close ratio gearbox, a heavy duty overdrive, and a high ratio rear axle.

 To add to its sporty image, the H120 had wider Rostyle wheels, broad side flashes, polished sill covers, a matt black radiator grille and a new boot lid incorporating a faired-in spoiler.
 To further distinguish the model from others in the range, it had H120 badges on the front wings and in the centre of the grille.

 Maximum speed of the H120 was 106 mi/h and it could reach 60 mi/h from standstill in 11.1 seconds.

 The H120 was discontinued with the Fastback Rapier in 1976.